PeterDrake/drakepedia/data_structures/primitive_types.md

 1. `'x'` is a char; `"x"` is a String.
 1. ![2 to the 31st power minus 1 = 2147483647](https://latex.codecogs.com/svg.latex?2^{31}-1=2147483647).
 You should know that it's about two billion; you can look up the exact value if you ever need it.
 1. 98, because the char literal `'a'` is converted to the number 97 (its Unicode value). `(char)('a' + 1)` is `b`.
+1. 1, because the integer division happens before the cast.
+To perform floating point division, convert one of the values before the division, as `((double) 5) / 3` or `5.0 / 3`.
 1. `NaN` is the double value *not a number*.
 It is the result of calculations such as `0.0 / 0.0`.
 1. `0.3f` is the number 0.3 represented as a float rather than a double.
 1. `0615` is evaluated as 397.
 An integer literal starting with `0` is read as an octal (base 8) number rather than a decimal number.
 Similarly, a literal starting with `0x` is read as a hexadecimal (base 16) number.